Value change dump: Header section

 The header section of the VCD file includes a timestamp, a simulator version number, and a timescale, which maps the time increments listed in the value change section to simulation time units.

 Variable definition section

 The variable definition section of the VCD file contains scope information as well as lists of signals instantiated in a given scope.

-Each variable is assigned an arbitrary, compact ASCII identifier for use in the value change section.
-The identifier is composed of printable ASCII characters from ! to ~ (decimal 33 to 126).
-Several variables can share an identifier if the simulator determines that they will always have the same value.
+Each variable is assigned an arbitrary identifier for use in the value change section.
+The identifier is composed of one or more printable ASCII characters from ! to ~ (decimal 33 to 126), these are conventionally kept short (i.e. one or two characters).
+Several variables can share an identifier if the simulator determines that they will always have the same value, i.e. are the same wire in the scope of the overall netlist.

 The scope type definitions closely follow Verilog concepts, and include the types module, task, function, and fork.

 $dumpvars section

 The section beginning with $dumpvars keyword contains initial values of all variables dumped.